 If you're feeling unwell, let your Accommodation team know so that we can keep an eye on you and give you any assistance you might need.
 The University Student Health and Counselling service is found on level 3 of the Kate Edger Information Commons (building 315 on the City Campus map) on campus.
 The friendly team at reception can help you make an appointment with either a nurse, doctor or counsellor.
 Students must be registered through UHCS to use its service so be sure to sign up before you move in.
 The University provides Health and Counselling services across all of its Auckland campuses.
-You can find more information about the other campuses here: auckland.ac.nz/en/on-campus/ student-support/personal-support/student-health- counselling.html know what you are entitled to.
-For example, if you hire a car for a short trip, StudentSafe insures you.
+You can find more information about the other campuses here: auckland.ac.nz/en/on-campus/student-health-counselling.html

 We also have physiotherapists on campus.
-They are located next to our University Health and Counselling service on level 3 of Kate Edgar.
+They are located next to our University Health and Counselling service on level 3 of Kate Edger.
 Please email info@universityphysio.co.nz, see their website universityphysio.co.nz or call +64 9 379 4717 for more info.

 If you are an International student you have compulsory StudentSafe health and travel insurance from the Vero insurance company.
-It's a good idea to download the StudentSafe insurance policy (visit auckland. ac.nz/en/on-campus/studentsupport/personal-support/international-studentsupport/health-and-travel-insurance/studentsafeuniversity-policy.html) and read it carefully.
-It is useful to
+It's a good idea to download the StudentSafe insurance policy (visit auckland. ac.nz/en/on-campus/student-support/personal-support/international-student-support/health-and-travel-insurance/studentsafe-university-policy.html) and read it carefully.
+It is useful to know what you are entitled to.
+For example, if you hire a car for a short trip, StudentSafe insures you.